Paramount TV President Amy Powell Fired For ‘Racially Insensitive’ Remarks

 Amy Powell, who served as President of Paramount TV for five years, has been fired for “racially insensitive” comments she made during a conference call.
 Although not many details are available at this time, Deadline reports that the comment that resulted in Powell’s termination was made during a conference call about a Paramount Network series titled First Wives Club, a reboot of the 1996 comedy movie written by African-American writer Tracy Oliver and starring a mostly African-American cast.
 On June 28, Oliver tweeted this, which is not believed to be about Powell.

 “Had a moment today that REALLY pointed out why we need representation across the board.
-A black female voice doesn’t matter if the decision makers don’t understand nor event want to understand what you’re saying.
+A black female voice doesn’t matter if the decision makers don’t understand nor evenn want to understand what you’re saying.
 Where’s the #metoo for race s**t out here?”

 Oliver was not in attendance at the meeting according to Variety, but it’s believed that the “racially insensitive” comment was in response to this tweet and involved a negative stereotype about black women.
 Paramount had initially intended to simply reprimand Powell for her comment, but when they did, she denied the charges and so was fired.
 She worked at Paramount for 14 years.